sbodenschatz/structocol/README.md

 ## Buffer Pools
 The template classes `buffers_ring` and `recycling_buffers_queue` provide functionality to hold a pool of reusable buffer objects and differ by reuse order.
 `buffers_ring` operates in FIFO order, `recycling_buffers_queue` reuses the most recently returned buffers first (i.e. LIFO).
+Both buffer pools alos manage the active buffers in a queue which can be used as a message queueing mechanism, i.e. putting each message into a buffer in the queue and having a task that sends them to the network after the previous one has completed transmission.

 ## Protocol Handler
 The library also provides a layer of so-called protocol handlers in the form of the template class `protocol_handler<Msgs...>`.